department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools.md

 <li class="process-step list-four">

-### Give written permission for school officials to release necessary information to us
+### Give written permission for school officials to release necessary information to us.

 If you don’t do this, it could affect when you get benefits.